 How Does Remote Patient Monitoring Work?

-Research states that remote patient monitoring reduces hospital admissions, promotes patient engagement, and boosts workflow and revenue.
-Thus, highlighting the importance of IoT in healthcare.
-In addition, RPM promotes better care in-between visits.
-Thus, helping clinicians identify complications early and provide prompt treatment.
-For example, one systematic review of remote patient monitoring shows RPM appears to maximize patient care and the effectiveness of treatment.
+Research shows that RPM reduces hospital admissions, promotes patient engagement, and boosts workflow and revenue.
+In addition, measuring vital signs consistently from home promotes better care between visits.
+Thus helping clinicians identify complications early and provide prompt treatment.
+For example, one systematic review of remote patient monitoring shows RPM maximizes patient care and the effectiveness of treatment.

 Fortunately, Medicare recognizes the value of remote patient monitoring.
-Therefore, RPM is smart from a financial perspective.
-To incentivize more healthcare organizations to implement RPM services, Medicare introduced 5 CPT codes: 99453, 99454, 99457, 99458, and 99091.
-For this reason, RPM presents the opportunity to see more patients, create more efficient organizational workflows, and generate more revenue, which is advantageous for both patients and clinicians.
+To incentivize more healthcare organizations to implement RPM services, Medicare introduced CPT Codes.
+RPM presents a unique opportunity to see more patients, create more efficient organizational workflows, and generate reliable new revenue.

 How Does Remote Patient Monitoring Work?
 A Step-by-Step Guide

-Here’s a 5-step guide explaining how does remote patient monitoring work for Medicare reimbursement.
+This 5-step guide answers the question: how does remote patient monitoring work for Medicare reimbursement?

 Step 1: Patient Opt-In